A1Liu/nyu---csci-201-cso/labs/README.md

 |-README.md  <- This holds a summary of the lab and any useful information about it
 |-assign.md  <- This describes the lab requirements in full.
 |-src        <- Holds all source code files
-| |-main.c   <- This is the entry point of the program, and holds the main function
 | |- ...
 |-in         <- This folder holds all input files
 | |- ...